Skip to content

 Remote Lab Testing

 The remote lab is a FastAPI service that provisions Netlab network topologies on demand using Containerlab as the orchestration provider.
-It lets you test function blocks against real virtual devices (FRR, Cisco IOL, etc.) without managing lab infrastructure locally.
+It lets you test function blocks against real virtual devices (FRR, Cisco IOL, Nokia SR Linux, etc.) without managing lab infrastructure locally.
+The canonical reference for the lab itself — architecture, queue semantics, deployment paths — lives in the neops-remote-lab project docs; this page is the SDK-consumer view.

 How It Works